CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 subtitle: "Torque.js"
 course: "CartoDB.js from the ground up"
 course_slug: "03-cartodbjs-ground-up"
-tweet_text: "I'm more animated because of Torque.js"
+tweet_text: "I'm more animated because of Torque.js @cartoDB"
 vizjson: "http://team.cartodb.com/api/v2/viz/fbf9322a-d8ad-11e4-a572-0e018d66dc29/viz.json"
 lesson_message: "Congrats on finishing, animated JavaScript mapper!"
 ---

-Torque is close to our heart at CartoDB.

-**Goals with this lesson**
+## Torque.js

+Torque was developed by CartoDB to show geospatial information that changes in time.
+The uses are very diverse!
+See the band INXS [take over the world](http://inxsmap.com/), a [striking map](http://cartodb.s3.amazonaws.com/static_vizz/sunrise.html) showing Tweets mentioning sunrise, or, the inspiration for this lesson, a [visualization](http://blog.cartodb.com/map-of-the-week-bbr/) of the acceleration felt on a bike ride.

+This lesson strongly relies on techniques developed in the past three lessons on CartoDB.js, as well as general JavaScript skills.
+As usual, there will be some CartoCSS and SQL used in this lesson.

+**Goals**

 1. Expose the rich methods and events in the Torque.js library
 2. Make temporal mapping more accessible and hackable